mlflow/mlflow-website/website/blog/2024-09-01-model-as-code-logging/index.md

 In the previous section, we discussed what is meant by Models-from-Code logging.
 In my experience, concepts often become clearer when contrasted with their alternatives—a technique known as _contrast learning_.
 So, the alternative will be Model-as-Artifact logging, which is the most commonly used approach for logging models in MLflow.

 Model-as-Artifact logging treats a trained model as an object that can be stored and reused.
-After training, the model is saved as an artifact and can be easily loaded back into an application.
-This process can be initiated by calling `mlflow.log_model()`, where MLflow handles the serialization, often using [Pickle](https://github.com/cloudpipe/cloudpickle) or similar methods.
-This ensures the model is preserved as a reusable object, ready for future deployments or evaluations.
+After training, the model object is saved and can be easily loaded back for deployment.
+This process, for instance, can be initiated by calling `mlflow.log_model()`, where MLflow handles the serialization, often using [Pickle](https://github.com/cloudpipe/cloudpickle) or similar methods.

 The Model-as-Artifact logging can be broken down into three high-level steps as in the following figure: first, creating the model as an object (whether by training it or acquiring it), second, serializing it (usually with Pickle or a similar tool), and third, logging it as an object.